TheSupremeF/kosgeb-egitim-otomasyonu/README.md

 ### <div align="center">Prerequisites:
-1. To be registered for the course you want to apply for the bot.
+1. To be registered for the course you want the bot to apply .
 2. And await the tests after the sections.

 </div>